biolab/orange3-text/doc/widgets/annotator.md

 Example
 -------

-Documents maps can be enhanced with keyword annotations.
+Document maps can be enhanced with keyword annotations.
 This workflow embeds documents in vector space, computes and annotates a t-SNE document map.
 The Annotator widget identifies clusters on the map and annotates them with keywords representing a cluster.

-We load the **Proposal to government** dataset from [documents repository](https://file.biolab.si/text-semantics/data/proposals-to-government-1k/) with the **Import Documents** widget.
-In the **Corpus** widget, we set variables used as text features and the title variable for display purposes.
+We load the **Proposal to government** dataset from [documents repository](https://file.biolab.si/text-semantics/data/proposals-to-government-1k/) with the[Import Documents](importdocuments.md) widget.
+In the [Corpus](corpus-widget.md) widget, we set variables used as text features and the title variable for display purposes.

-The **Docuemnt Embedding** widget embeds documents in the vector space for the **t-SNE** widget to project them in two-dimensional space.
+The [Document Embedding](documentembedding.md) widget embeds documents in the vector space for the t-SNE widget to project them in two-dimensional space.

-**Annotated Corpus Map** plots documents on the two-dimensional space.
+Annotated Corpus Map plots documents on the two-dimensional space.
 We select t-SNE projection as the x and y variables.
 And decide to use Gaussian mixture models for cluster identification.
 The widget marks clusters with hulls and places keywords on each cluster.